mharen/mharen.github.io/blog/2010/2010-10-beagle-puppy-presents-quick-look-at-tax.md

 ![image%5B8%5D.png](image%5B8%5D.png)

 That is, a tiny slice is taxed at 10%, a larger slice is taxed at 15%, and a final slice is taxed at 25%.
 Let’s try a new way to visualize this.
-Imagine your money as water filling up cups from left to right, until it runs out (insert liquidity joke and <a href="http://instantrimshot.com/">click here</a>; good job):
+Imagine your money as water filling up cups from left to right, until it runs out (insert liquidity joke and [click here](http://instantrimshot.com/); good job):

 ![image%5B11%5D.png](image%5B11%5D.png)